Kate Tchanturia: Pathway for Eating Disorders and Autism

-Tchanturia’s research paved the way for the extensive research at the South London and Maudsley NHS Foundation Trust eating disorders service.
+Tchanturia's research paved the way for the extensive research at the South London and Maudsley NHS Foundation Trust eating disorders service.
 Research from her lab identified an overlap between autism and eating disorders and found that approximately 35% of women with anorexia nervosa have comorbid autism.
-However, females are at elevated risk of their autism going undiagnosed as their difficulties are frequently mislabelled or missed entirely.
+It was proposed that the presence of both disorders could affect recovery from eating disorders, and could predict a more chronic course of illness.
+Moreover, females are at elevated risk of their autism going undiagnosed as their difficulties are frequently mislabelled or missed entirely.
 Therefore, women in eating disorder services who have comorbid autism often go undiagnosed and fail to receive appropriate treatment.
 Professor Tchanturia and colleagues have developed and implemented a novel clinical pathway tailored to the needs of autistic patients with eating disorders: The PEACE Pathway (Pathway for Eating disorders and Autism developed from Clinical Experience).
 This clinical pathway was funded by The Health Foundation and further supported by The Maudsley Charity.
-The novel pathway was developed using the Institute for Healthcare’s Model of Improvement methodology, using an iterative Plan, Do, Study, Act (PDSA) format to introduce change and to co-produce the work with people with lived experience, carers and clinicians.
+The novel pathway was developed using the Institute for Healthcare's Model of Improvement methodology, using an iterative Plan, Do, Study, Act (PDSA) format to introduce change and to co-produce the work with people with lived experience, carers and clinicians.

 Based on findings from their qualitative studies that mapped out the needs for the three stakeholders, Tchanturia and colleagues collaboratively engaged people with lived experience, carers, and clinicians from the National Eating Disorder Service to develop the PEACE clinical pathway.

 As the Principal Investigator of the PEACE Pathway, Tchanturia has been disseminating her findings through several means, including a book, peer-reviewed publications, social media platforms, conferences around the world, interviews with the media and a website.
 The website includes a range of free resources and blog posts.

 Publications

-Tchanturia has written several textbooks relating to eating disorders treatment, including: Brief Group Psychotherapy for Eating Disorders, Ed Tchanturia K (2015) Routledge and Cognitive Remediation Therapy (CRT) for Eating and Weight Disorders, Ed Tchanturia K (2015) Routledge.
-Her latest book titled Supporting Autistic People with Eating Disorders: A Guide to Adapting Treatment and Supporting Recovery has been published in March 2021 by Jessica Kingsley Publishers.
+Tchanturia has edited several textbooks relating to eating disorders treatment, including: Brief Group Psychotherapy for Eating Disorders (2015) and Cognitive Remediation Therapy (CRT) for Eating and Weight Disorders (2015).
+In 2021, her book titled Supporting Autistic People with Eating Disorders: A Guide to Adapting Treatment and Supporting Recovery was published by Jessica Kingsley Publishers.
 Tchanturia has addressed the link between autism and anorexia nervosa in a BBC interview.

 Tchanturia is the author of over 300 peer-reviewed journal articles.
-Her H index in 2022 is 64, with 30 publications cited more than 100 times.
+Her H index in 2025 is 71.
 In 2019, Tchanturia was recognised as one of the world leaders in the domain of research on eating disorders treatment, ranking 5th on Expertscape among world experts in anorexia nervosa.